Beginnings

 I continue to train under Vaibhav Arekar, whose guidance has deeply shaped my artistic practice.
 I was part of several dance productions and tours with Sankhya Dance Company, performing extensively and learning through lived, rigorous performance experiences.

-During this phase, my relationship with Bharatanatyam deepened as I engaged with questions of lineage, tradition, appropriation, and inheritance, particularly within a form historically practised by courtesans and hereditary communities.
+During this phase, my relationship with Bharatanatyam deepened as I engaged with questions of lineage, tradition, appropriation, and inheritance, particularly within a form historically practised by women from the hereditary communities.

 In 2018, I founded Kshetram, an intergenerational Bharatanatyam institution based in Livermore and Pleasanton, California.
 Kshetram emerged as a response to my evolving understanding of dance, culture, appropriation, tradition, and embodiment.